crate/crate-howtos/docs/best-practices/systables.rst

     +------------------+----------+------+------------+---------+-------+---------+
     SELECT ... in set (... sec)

-shows you last week's snapshots along with its name, the stored indices, and how long they took.
+shows you last week's snapshots along with their name, the stored indices, and how long they took.

 .. _`reference documentation about system tables`: https://crate.io/docs/crate/reference/sql/system.html#Allocations